-Year 3 onwards in order to detect signs of learning difficulties, where apparent from the test results.

-7.2 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
-In general, the School's approach will be cautious so as not unnecessarily to run the risk of a child being labelled "dyslexic" when a later assessment might result in a different explanation for the difficulty.
+- Year 3 onwards in order to detect signs of learning difficulties where apparent from the test results. - 7.2 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
+In general, the School's approach will be cautious so as not unnecessarily to run the risk of a child being labelled "dyslexic" or with a specific learning difficulty when a later assessment might result in a different explanation for the difficulty.